LaurierCS/Website/docs/CONTRIBUTING.md

-# Welcome to Hawk Hacks Contributing Guide
+# Welcome to the LCS Contributing Guide

 Thanks for investing your time in contributing to LCS Website!